deepskystacker/DSS/.github/ISSUE_TEMPLATE/⚠️-please-raise-any-issues--bugs-or-enhancement-requests-on-the-deepskystacker-mailing-list-at-groups-io---please-supply-the-information-listed-below-in-your-email-⚠️.md

 ---
 name: "⚠️ Please raise any issues, bugs or enhancement requests on the DeepSkyStacker mailing list at groups.io.
-Please supply the information shown by "Get Started" in your email:⚠️"
+Please click on Get Started to see the information wanted in your email:⚠️"
 about: Create a report to help us improve
 title: ''
 labels: bug, enhancement, help wanted